apoorva106/linkedin_fake_profile_detection/README.md

 | CatBoost | `depth` ∈ [4, 10]<br>`learning_rate` ∈ {0.01, 0.1}<br>`iterations` ∈ [50, 500]<br>`l2_leaf_reg` ∈ {1, 5, 9}<br>`border_count` ∈ {32, 128, 254} |

+## LLM Benchmarking

+We provide the GPT-4 prompts used for our zero-shot and few-shot classification experiments:

+### Zero-shot Prompt
+You are an AI assistant trained to classify LinkedIn profiles as real or fake.
+Analyze both textual and numerical features.
+Respond with only 'Real' or 'Fake'.
+Profile:
+[Profile content here]

+### Few-shot Prompt
+You are an AI assistant trained to classify LinkedIn profiles as real or fake.
+Analyze both textual and numerical features.
+Here are a few examples:
+Example 1:
+[Example profile content]
+Classification: Real
+Example 2:
+[Example profile content]
+Classification: Fake
+Example 3:
+[Example profile content]
+Classification: Real
+Now classify the following profile:
+[Profile content here]